CPRA Cookie Consent: Is it Required & How to Comply?

 - Don't Overlook Updates: If there are significant changes in how cookies are used on your site or in the CPRA's stipulations, don't ignore them.
 Regularly review and adjust your practices accordingly.

 Non-compliance with the California Privacy Rights Act (CPRA) is no light matter.
-Businesses found in violation of the CPRA face financial repercussions.
+Businesses found in violation of this data privacy law face financial repercussions.

-The California Attorney General’s Office is empowered to levy fines, with penalties being notably steeper for violations involving minors.
+The California Privacy Protection Agency is empowered to levy fines, with penalties being notably steeper for violations involving minors.
 Specifically, intentional violations can attract fines of up to $7,500 per incident, with this figure doubling when minors are involved.

 Even unintentional breaches can result in significant financial penalties, underscoring the importance of robust compliance solutions and cybersecurity measures.
 Beyond the direct financial impact, non-compliance can have severe reputational consequences for businesses.